jmgaguilera/jmgaguilera.github.io/_posts/2016-01-24-david-bowie.markdown

 |                              *Time*
 |
 |    There's a starman waiting in the sky
-|    He's told us not to blow i
+|    He's told us not to blow it
 |    'Cause he knows it's all worthwhile
 |                                  *Starman*
 |